 If you’re self-employed and working out of your home—whether part time, full time, or only occasionally—you’re considered to be running a business from your residence.
 That means you’ll need proper insurance.

 Most types of homeowners policies don’t include exceptions to this definition of a business.
 However, there’s a chance your HO-3 policy may have a limited number of exceptions with specific constraints, such as maximum compensation limits.
 It’s best to read your homeowners insurance agreement to check your policy’s terms and conditions.
 If you’re not sure whether you’re covered, reach out to your insurance agent to clarify your protections while working from home.

 Home Insurance Coverage for Full-Time Employees

-Suppose you’re a full-time employee working from home—a situation that has become more common since the beginning of the COVID-19 pandemic.
+Suppose you’re a full-time employee working from home.
 In that case, it’s most likely your employer’s responsibility to use its business liability insurance to cover accidents, injuries, and other incidents that might happen on your property.
 And if you get hurt while on the job, you’re still entitled to worker’s compensation benefits.
 Your employer may also be held liable if a customer visiting your home gets hurt or their property is damaged.